 Laura Kabler OswellPartner

-Laura Oswell is a partner in the Firm’s Litigation Group and a practice group leader for the Firm’s Foreign Corrupt Practices Act practice.
-Ms. Oswell represents companies and individuals in a wide variety of matters, including transaction-related, securities class, derivative, commercial, contract, antitrust and employment disputes.
-She also represents companies and individuals in matters before the U.S. Securities and Exchange Commission and the U.S. Department of Justice.
-Within the past three years, Ms. Oswell has tried two cases to verdict, achieving wins for both clients.
+Laura Oswell is a partner in the Firm’s Litigation Group and a co-head of the Firm’s FCPA and Anti-Corruption Group.
+Ms. Oswell represents companies and individuals in a wide variety of matters, including transaction-related, securities class, derivative, commercial, contract, product liability, antitrust and employment disputes.
+She also represents companies and individuals in matters before the U.S. Department of Justice and the U.S. Securities and Exchange Commission.
+Within the past six years, Ms. Oswell has tried three cases to verdict, achieving wins for all clients.

 Ms. Oswell recently co-led the team at S&C that partnered with Stanford Law School to launch the Foreign Corrupt Practices Act Clearinghouse, a public database that aggregates and curates source documents and provides analytic tools related to enforcement of the FCPA since its enactment.

 - “Navigating through a shifting regulatory landscape through the lens of crypto,” TechGC DeputyGC Fireside Dinner, July 13, 2022

 - “Corruption, FCPA, and Globalization,” Stanford Directors’ College, June 26, 2017 (Panelist)

 - “International Corruption Enforcement: Recent Developments, Trends and Strategies,” All Hands Meeting, November 16, 2016 (Panelist)